srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 6: Create a Power BI Dashboard

-Now that we have updated our job to process the vibration telemetry via the ML model, we need to create a dashboard to visualize the results, using Microsoft Power BI.
+Now for the final part of the scenario - the actual data visualization.
+We have updated our job to process the vibration telemetry via the ML model and output the results to Power BI.
+Within Power BI, we need to create a dashboard with a number of tiles to visualize the results and provide decision support for the operator.

 #### Task 1: Create a New Dashboard